Song of the Shank: Origins of the novel

 In an essay Allen wrote about the novel and in interviews, he discusses how he began writing The Song of the Shank when he learned of Thomas Wiggins in Oliver Sacks' book An Anthropologist on Mars.
-Allen started researching Wiggins and working on the novel while he was a fellow at The Dorothy L. and Lewis B. Culllman Center for Scholars and Writers at the New York Public Library.
+Allen started researching Wiggins and working on the novel while he was a fellow at The Dorothy L. and Lewis B. Cullman Center for Scholars and Writers at the New York Public Library.
 The fellowship began on September 10, 2001, one day before the terrorist attacks on the World Trade Center and the Pentagon.

 Allen discusses the terrorist attacks and how they are figured into the novel.
 He also discusses how his travels on the African continent shaped his creation of a fictional island called Edgemere, a place that is central to the novel's setting and construction of place.

-As for music, Allen notes that he avoided listening to any recordings of Blind Tom's compositions because he wanted to use his imagination to create his own image of what Tom's music might have sounded like to a listener of Tom's area.
-On the novel's acknowledgement page, Allen mentions some of the wide-ranging musical influences that shaped his writing, including the Malian singer Oumou Sangaré and the rock band Tool.
+As for music, Allen notes that he avoided listening to any recordings of Blind Tom's compositions because he wanted to use his imagination to create his image of what Tom's music might have sounded like to a listener of Tom's area.
+On the novel's acknowledgment page, Allen mentions some of the wide-ranging musical influences that shaped his writing, including the Malian singer Oumou Sangaré and the rock band Tool.
 About the latter, Allen states in an interview that he was inspired by their unusual songs about physical and spiritual transformations of mind and body.

 Allen received a support grant from Creative Capital that helped him during many of the years that it took him to write the novel.